 Did you know the District’s Shaw neighborhood is named for the commander of an all-black Civil War regiment?
 Or that cannons at Fort Reno fired on advancing Confederate troops?
 As the nation marks the 150th anniversary of the Civil War, we explore well-known and well-hidden historic sites with a lasting impact on the Washington region.

-- Mike Litterst National Park Service Communications Coordinator for the Civil War 150th Anniversary
+- Michael Litterst National Park Service Communications Coordinator for the Civil War 150th Anniversary

 - Frank Smith Founder and Director, African American Civil War Memorial and Museum